yul402/Password-Generator/README.md

 # Project: Password Generator
 This repository showcases a web application that can be used to generate strong passwords for users based on their choices.
+Figure below shows the outlook of the application:

 ![Alt text](/Assets/PasswordGenerator_01.png?raw=true "Website layout")